TKESuperDave/PayaServices/Merchant Application Gateway/Process.md

 ## **Certification Methods**

 Before you are able to go into production Paya Services requires that you cerify your solution using the follow web methods.
-These methods do not create live transactions with in the banking system but allow you to setup your solution.
+These methods do not create live transactions with in the banking system but allow you to setup your solution for testing and ceritifying purposes.

 ### **ACH Certification Methods**